 - providing or arranging for the provision of boarding for cats or dogs

 - keeping or training animals for exhibition

-The Department for Food, Environmental and Rural Affairs (DEFRA) has issued guidance which you will need to comply with by 31 December 2018.
+The Department for Food, Environmental and Rural Affairs (DEFRA) has issued guidance which you will need to comply with.

 What happens after I have made an application?

 On receipt of your application, your premises will be inspected by an appointed officer of the Council (and the Council’s authorised Veterinary Surgeon where necessary.)
 After the inspection, you will be advised in writing of whether the Council is minded to grant you a licence, the works required and the likely star rating.

 On receipt of this letter, you MUST make the second compliance and enforcement/s payments and provide evidence to the Council of the works undertaken.
 The Council will then grant you a licence, which will be one, two or three years.

 The Animal Welfare star rating system is a national system to provide customers with at a glance information about the animal establishments.

 After each planned inspection a rating from 0 (the worst) to 5 (the best) is awarded based on welfare standards found at the time of the inspection.
 Further advice can be found here.

 What happens if I am unhappy with my star rating: